NGX123/tos/notes/plan.md

 		2. In what order should the base functions be called - bootstarp script -> kernel_setup -> kernel_init
 		3. Kernel requirements - `32+ Bit` Architecture, `unsigned long` in the compiler should represent largest possible var size - include/types.h has address_tt define which should be changed if compiler does not obej
 		4. The arch_bootloaderInterface should be present and have an INIT function
+	2. Add documentation for the man page-like descriptions for functions that might be used by user or during porting to other platform e.g. *_arch functions
 	* Translate .md notes to .texinfo to create one file out of them
 	* https://www.gnu.org/software/texinfo/manual/
 	* https://www.gnu.org/software/teximpatient